Eunice Olsen

 Eunice Elizabeth Olsen (born 24 October 1977) is a Singaporean actress, politician and beauty pageant titleholder.
-She Nominated Member of Parliament and also the winner of the Miss Universe Singapore 2000 pageant.
+She was a Nominated Member of Parliament and also the winner of the Miss Universe Singapore 2000 pageant.

 Olsen is a vocal supporter of women rights.

 Early life and education

 Olsen was born in Singapore.
 She is the only child of Alice Yap and Francis Olsen.
-She is a Eurasian Singaporean; her mother is Chinese and her father is of Swedish descent.
+She is a Eurasian Singaporean; her mother is of Chinese and Portuguese descent and her father is Swedish.
 Olsen speaks in English, Swedish and Mandarin.
 Her parents enrolled her in Yamaha music school when she was three years old.
 She attended Woodlands Primary School, Singapore, St. Margaret's Secondary School, and the Anglo-Chinese Junior College.
 Olsen graduated with a Bachelor of Arts in Political Science and Philosophy at the National University of Singapore.

 Career

 Miss Universe Singapore

 In 2000, Olsen won the Miss Universe Singapore pageant.

 Social causes

 Her work with "at-risk" youth began with work at the Toa Payoh Girl's Home and the Andrew and Grace Home.
 In 2002, she became a member of the advisory council for the People's Association's youth movement T-Net Club (Teens Network Club).
 In 2001, she became a member of the Kebun Baru Youth Executive Committee.
 Olsen has worked with the National Volunteer and Philanthropy Centre and with Beyond Social Services' BABES program for pregnant teenagers.
 She promotes awareness of cervical cancer and for the Singapore Red Cross.
 She has also been a goodwill ambassador for World Vision, Habitat for Humanity, and the Muscular Dystrophy Association of Singapore.

 She created the annual All Smiles Day in 2013 as a day of respite for caregivers of the Rare Disorder Society.

 Olsen has worked in rural Cambodia building sanitation facilities for evacuated communities.
 She co-produced a movie about sex trafficking titled 3.50.

 She developed a feminine hygiene program, Project Precious, to educate women in rural communities.
 The program has been adapted for use in Cambodia, India, Nepal, and the United States.

 Olsen has served as a goodwill ambassador for the Embassy of Sweden in Singapore.